noble-noob159a/Face-Recognition_Multidisciplinary-Project/README.md

 ## Requirements

-- Python 3.11 is recommended, especially on Windows.
+- Python 3.11+ is recommended
 - A webcam for registration and inference.
 - An MQTT broker reachable from both the model and the Yolo:Bit board.
 - For the Yolo:Bit part: a Yolo:Bit board, USB cable, MicroPython firmware, and VS Code with the Pymakr extension.